 - Spending a lot of time getting, using, or recovering from the substance, or spending a large portion of the day involved in the preferred activity.

 - Cutting back on or stopping important actions due to substance use or activity participation, such as occupational, social, or recreational activities.

 Each addiction is unique.
-It is essential to find a treatment center that will address the specific addiction on an individualized basis, tailoring treatment plans according to what a person needs at that point in his or her recovery.
+It is essential to find the right treatment center that will address the specific addiction on an individualized basis, tailoring treatment plans according to what a person needs at that point in his or her recovery.